taylanbildik/voscreen-shortcuts/README.md

 More tools > Extensions > Developer Mode(On) > Load unpacked > Find extension folder > Done !

-You can download the file from here and follow the installation by looking at the GIF image."
+You can download the file from <a href="https://github.com/taylanbildik/voscreen-shortcuts/releases/download/chrome-extension/Voscreen.Shortcuts.zip">here</a> and follow the installation by looking at the GIF image."

 ![Extension installation guide](./readme/install.gif)